AlexCharlton/glls/README.md

 `type` is the keyword type of the shader.
 It must be one of `#:vertex`, `#:fragment`, `#:geometry`, `#:tess-control`, `#:tess-evaluation`, or `#:compute`.

 `version` is the integer version number of the shader, i.e. the number you would write at the top of the shader source (e.g. `#version 410`).
-Defaults to `330`.
+Defaults to the `glsl-version` parameter.

 `extensions` is the list of GLSL extensions desired (in string form).
 E.g. `'("GL_EXT_gpu_shader4 : enable")`.
 Defaults to `'()`